 Q: Also i see a heart design out of the x’s which i love.
 So am i free to make any shape as long as it signifies pairs of x’s On white Or cream?

 A: Yes!
 Isn’t that fun?
-You can use pairs of red X’s to make shapes, just remember that the red X’s must be stitched in pairs, so be sure to leave space between each pair like Margaret did.
+You can use pairs of red X’s to make shapes, just remember that the red X’s must be stitched in pairs, so be sure to leave space between each pair like Margaret did, and no words, names, or letters.
+Only the number “70273” can be used.

 Q: Can the red x’s just be on whole cloth or do they still need to be pieced?